Andrea Agnelli: Personal life

 On 27 August 2005, Agnelli married Emma Winter in a Roman Catholic ceremony in Villar Perosa, Piedmont, at the church of San Pietro in Vincoli.
 The wedding reception was held at Villa Agnelli, Donna Marella Agnelli's estate in Villar Perosa.
-The couple have two children: Baya Agnelli (born on 24 May 2005 in Turin) and Giacomo Dai Agnelli (born on 16 December 2011 in Turin).
+The couple have two children.

 After the end of his marriage with Winter, which was finalized in April 2016, Agnelli has been engaged to the Turkish former model Deniz Akalin since 2015; they knew each other for several years, being the ex-wife of Francesco Calvo, the former marketing manager of Juventus.
-On 22 April 2017, the couple had a daughter, who was named Livia Selin; her godfather was the incumbent president of UEFA, Aleksander Čeferin, with whom Agnelli later came in contrast regarding the European Super League project.
+On 22 April 2017, the couple had a daughter; her godfather was the incumbent president of UEFA, Aleksander Čeferin, with whom Agnelli later came in contrast regarding the European Super League project.
 The New York Times published a series of articles about the two and their relations.
 He said that Čeferin remained his daughter's godfather, and that he continued to be a person of whom he had esteem.
+On 31 October 2018, the couple's second daughter was born.
+The couple got married on 29 April 2023 in Lisciano Niccone.